 Policy D3 Affordable Housing Developments that meet the Local Plan Review policy target of 28% affordable housing will be supported, subject to other applicable policies in the development plan.
-1.4 Custom and Self Build Housing The issue Housing developments from small to large scale are often delivered by a single developer.
+1.3 Custom and Self Build Housing The issue Housing developments from small to large scale are often delivered by a single developer.
 This can mean that large developments are comprised of a limited number of different designs, of differing sizes, arranged around the site.
 There is a price range but even the lowest price can be beyond local people.
 As well as being unaffordable to many, the completed estate has a homogenous appearance.
 What variety of design there is, is often subsumed in the limited palette of colours and materials.
 The average price of a 2-bedroom starter home in Crediton is £190,000-£200,000 which requires a deposit of 10% or 5% through the help to buy scheme.
 The buyer would need an income of £35,000-£40,000.
 The average wage in mid Devon is £24,031.
 This puts house purchase out of the reach of many local people, especially where there is only one income.
 Custom and self-build offers an affordable route to achieving a home as well as offering opportunities for innovative and energy efficient design and could be a feasible solution for some residents.
 The district council has a list of interested applicants for custom and self-build housing sites in Crediton so there is evidence of demand.

 To resolve these issues, we have this objective:

-Objective 1.4 to support and encourage custom and self-build developments to increase the variety of housing available This approach to achieving social integration and design variety accords with Local Plan Review S1 g) Objective 1.4 is to be achieved through policy D4.
+Objective 1.3 to support and encourage custom and self-build developments to increase the variety of housing available This approach to achieving social integration and design variety accords with Local Plan Review S1 g) Objective 1.3 is to be achieved through policy D3.

-Policy D4 Custom and Self-Build Housing Custom and self-build development provides a more affordable housing solution and will be supported subject to other policies in the development plan.
+Policy D3 Custom and Self-Build Housing Custom and self-build development provides a more affordable housing solution and will be supported subject to other policies in the development plan.

-1.5 Design Over recent years, residential developments that have not, in the public view, achieved compatible design have remained unpopular.
+1.4 Design The issues Over recent years, residential developments that have not, in the public view, achieved compatible design have remained unpopular.
 Those that paid attention to setting, detail and compatibility have been commended for the sense of place that has been achieved or, for smaller developments, their contribution to the integrity of the townscape.
 We aspire to a housing stock of good quality to achieve sustainability.
 We support innovative design, especially any which aims for resilience to climate change.
 As a community we are critical of bland developments of a minimum standard.
 Growth will always be more acceptable where developers work with communities to achieve the best possible result in design, standard of accommodation and facilities for the residents.
 We welcome consultations with developers and actively encourage approaches.
 Gateway sites are an emerging issue.
 Two of them are located next to river valley floodplains.
-Development is restricted to nonresidential uses, and where these are industrial, they can have a particularly strong impact on the valley setting.
+Development is restricted to non-residential uses, and where these are industrial, they can have a particularly strong impact on the valley setting.
 We aim for these town edge sites to act, as far as possible as a transition between urban and rural so that the flood plains and the rivers themselves are protected from degradation.
-Policy D5 Design Proposals for new development should have regard to the Crediton Design Guide and, subject to the scale and size of the proposal: - be locally distinctive, reflecting and complementing the local traditional housing design.
-Contemporary housing designs, including small or individual developments, should demonstrate how they relate to the existing built environment and make a positive contribution to the townscape especially within the conservation area and/or impacting on heritage assets. - use materials which reflect and complement existing development - include safe, practical and well-designed walking and cycling access to public transport points, where achievable. - include adequate storage for recycling bins for each property that does not impact negatively on the street scene. - be supported by a landscaping scheme that is sustainable, that includes native species in keeping with the character of the area, that contributes to the biodiversity of the area, supports green corridors wherever possible and contributes positively to the Green Infrastructure Plan for Crediton - use a porous surface capable of absorbing heavy rain where garden/open space is proposed for car parking, and a design that is compatible with the existing street scene.
-To resolve these issues, we have this objective:

-Objective 1.5 to achieve development of high quality, with aspirational green infrastructure and landscaping, and gateway sites that are designed with an impact and density that forms a transition between the townscape and the open countryside This accords with Local Plan Review 2013-33 DM1; NPPF Ch 12, pp38-39 Objective 1.5 is to be achieved by policy D5.
+Objective 1.4 to achieve development of high quality, with aspirational green infrastructure and landscaping, and gateway sites that are designed with an impact and density that forms a transition between the townscape and the open countryside This accords with Local Plan Review 2013-33 DM1; NPPF Ch 12, pp38-39 Objective 1.4 is to be achieved by policy D4.